 - It is a dual-slot card

 What does it mean to have a low-profile card?
-It could mean several different things, but the most important attribute of something low profile should be the lack of noise.
-The quietest graphics card you can get is one that doesn’t have any fans at all, one that relies on a heatsink alone.
+It could mean several different things, but the most significant attribute of something low profile should be the lack of sound.
+The most silent graphics card you can get is one that doesn’t have any fans at all, one that relies on a heatsink alone.

 If you’re looking for that, you should get EVGA’s GeForce GT 1030 SC.
-It is a dual-slot GPU but still tiny compared to almost any other “normal card.”
+It is a dual-slot GPU but still compact compared to almost any other “typical card.”

 ZOTAC GeForce GT 1030 Low Profile